Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 It seemed that last Sunday, when Yuu came home late, the two had taken a bath together, but…

-「Yuu… No… Stop staring at me so closely…」
+"Yuu… No… Stop staring at me so closely…"

 When Yuu stared fixedly at her, Elena turned her head down and looked embarrassed, which was unusual.

-「What are you talking about?
-Big sis, you look good in it.」
+"What are you talking about?
+Big sis, you look good in it."

-「N, no way… Hnn, ahn.」
+"N, no way… Hnn, ahn."

 It seemed that Sera, who moved around to her back, had pulled a part of the rope on the back.

 As the crotch rope tightened, a coquettish cry escaped from Elena’s mouth.

-「Kufufu.
-But this isn’t the end of it, you know?」
+"Kufufu.
+But this isn’t the end of it, you know?"

-「Huh… No… way…」
+"Huh… No… way…"

 Sera showed a devilish smile.